robcog-iai/RobCoG/Documentation/Sublevels.md

 If you want to add items to sublevel, not the main/persistent level:

-* In the Level Editor: Select your sub-level, Right-click > *Make Current*.
+* In the Level Editor: Select your sublevel, Right-click > *Make Current*.
 You will see the name of the level change at the bottom-right of your viewport.
 Now you can add your objects/lights.

 ![](Img/MakeCurrent.jpg)